brorarangers/brorarangers.github.io/_posts/2016-01-03-formartine-away-preview.md

 We'll say this again over the coming weeks, we don't apologise for repeating ourselves.
 It's a case of 'one game at a time' from here on in, and this is a huge game in our quest for 3 Highland League Championships in a row.
 This is a huge game in our quest to make history and be the first Highland League Club to gain entry to the SPFL through the Pyramid system.

 **This is a game where we need you to back the team in every way possible.
 Come and help us make history at North Lodge Park on Saturday 9th January.**

+*Update - 07/01/2016*
+**Formartine Utd have informed us that a pitch inspection will take place at 6pm on Friday 8th for this game. **